TriumphLLC/Blend4Web/deploy/doc/en/_sources/logic_editor.txt

     :align: center
     :width: 100%

-The picture above shows a logic node setup that recieves a JSON object from the server, stores it in the ``R1`` variable and then decodes it.
+The picture above shows a logic node setup that receives a JSON object from the server, stores it in the ``R1`` variable and then decodes it.
 Such a JSON object looks like this:

 .. code-block:: json